Penparcau Community Forum has been supporting a Local Conversation in Penparcau since 2014.

 - What the community does well

-- What is needed to make things even better
+- What is needed to make things better

-- How to make change happen in their communities.
+- How to make change happen in your community

 How the Local Conversations programme works